 If you’re planning to travel throughout Fukushima prefecture or go to mountainous areas like Urabandai and Azumayama, it is better to take a train to the nearest station and then rent a car or take a taxi.

 There are buses that go to major sightseeing destinations around Aizuwakamatsu, Fukushima City, and Koriyama Station.
-A one-way ride costs a reasonable 100~210 yen.
+A one-way ride costs around 100-210 yen.
 Or you can opt for a one-day pass, which is sold on some buses, and is a great choice when wanting to visit many attractions at a great deal.

 20 things to do in Fukushima